Palem1988/blocknetdx-utils/README.md

 # Current known issues

-- Because of the use of exception chaining, the assertion failure notifications and counts of the compiler are **wrong**.
-Check the log to get the real assertion failures.
 - Popups will appear when using the client.

 # TODO

 - Add unit tests with valid data present in the dex once it's loaded.
 - Add test case where Token and Address are not consistent.
 - Running tests and analyzing results.
-- When the code of the RPC calls are settled, apply the same structure and coding style for the client.
+- When the code of the RPC calls are settled, apply the same structure for the client.
 - Documentation.

 # Running the tests